DevenJnando/Linux-Virtual-Background/README.md

 If you haven't listened to any Burzum before, then stop fiddling with virtual backgrounds and go listen to Filosofem right now.
 Give it your full attention.
-If you don't like it, that's fine, but do understand this, dear reader: it's not Varg and his music which is at fault, it is entirely *you* who is in the wrong.
+If you don't like it, that's fine, but do understand this, dear reader: it's not Varg and his music which is at fault, it is entirely *you* in the wrong.
 Peace and love!